The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 3 June: Queen Suthida's birthday

-Birthday of the new Queen of Thailand, wife of King Rama X.
+Birthday of the Queen of Thailand, wife of King Rama X.

 See : 3 June: Queen Suthida's birthday